Deep-Axe/IS-Lab-E2EE-plus/README.md

-# Enhanced Double Ratchet Protocol Implementation (Educational)
+# Enhanced Double Ratchet Protocol Implementation

 A comprehensive educational implementation of the Double Ratchet algorithm with **production-like enhancements** for advanced cryptographic learning.
 This system demonstrates not only the core Double Ratchet cryptographic primitives but also production-ready features like persistent state management, comprehensive error handling, X3DH key agreement, enhanced message protocols, and advanced cryptanalysis tools.